A Story Most Business Owners Don’t Realize They’re Living

 👉 What does Mike want me to do right now?

-Call?
+Should I call?
 Fill out a form?
 Request a quote?
 It wasn’t obvious.

 The Second Leak: Lost Attention

 On mobile, the site loaded just a little too slowly.
-Not broken.
-Not disastrous.
+It wasn’t broken or disastrous.
+Just slow enough to create a big decision: Stay… or hit the back button?

 Most business owners never see this happening.
 But it’s happening every single day.
+Quietly.
+Consistently.
+Expensively.

 The Third Leak: Blending In

 The messaging sounded safe.
 “Quality service.”
 “Customer satisfaction.”
+All true, but also completely forgettable.
+Nothing clearly answered:

 Why should I choose Mike over anyone else?